Burakkepuc/Simon-game/README.md

 and try to apply it on buttons.

 To start, click any key.
-For example : 1) Blue -> Click blue.
+Pattern example you have to follow : 1) Blue -> Click blue.
-              2) Blue,Red -> Click Blue,Red.
+                                     2) Red -> Click Blue,Red.
-              3) Blue,Red,Yellow -> Click Blue,Red,Yellow.
+                                     3) Yellow -> Click Blue,Red,Yellow.
 If you don't follow pattern, you will fail.

 Link for game : https://burakkepuc.github.io/Simon-game/